 If you found yourself personally liable for any of the “business” debts, the creditors will be able to exercise the usual range of their collection and enforcement powers including legal proceedings, garnishing wages, writs, liens, garnishing tax refunds, seizure of bank accounts and other assets.
 If you are unable to pay your debts in full, you might need to consider personal bankruptcy or a proposal.
 The bankruptcy or proposal will immediately stay creditor’s collections and enforcement measures.

-Yet, a business bankruptcy is an important step in allowing an orderly liquidation process to occur which would have positive outcomes for both business owners and the creditors.
-It would ensure transparency, eliminate uncertainty and create clear communication channels which, in turn, might help to mitigate the risks of the lawsuits against the business owners as well as to take a lot of additional pressure away from them.Let’s Talk
+Yet, a business bankruptcy is an important step.
+It allows an orderly liquidation process to occur which would have positive outcomes for both business owners and creditors.
+It would ensure transparency, eliminate uncertainty and create clear communication channels.
+In turn, these might help to mitigate the risks of lawsuits against business owners as well as to take a lot of additional pressure away from them.Let’s Talk